Repatriation Insurance for Expats (2026 Guide): Coverage, Cost & When It Applies

 Official legal basis (Schengen area):

-Where Repatriation Coverage Is Usually Included
+Where Repatriation Insurance Is Included (Travel, Health & Funeral Policies)

 In practice, repatriation insurance is rarely purchased as a standalone policy.